uea-teaching/graphics1-2022/lectures/transforms_01.md

 ## Object Representation {data-auto-animate="true"}

-Question: How do we represent a vertex?
+Question: How do we represent a vertex mathematically?

 ::: incremental

-- A **vector** of the vertex coordinates.
+- A column **vector** of the vertex coordinates.

 :::